Vital Matters

 Prompt: Write an Acrostic!

 In an acrostic, the first letter of each line spells out a word or phrase, when read vertically.
 Each letter could begin a line that consists of just one word, a partial phrase, or a whole sentence or paragraph.
-Here’s an example, using the word PEOPLE as the vertical axis:
+Here's a one-word acrostic example, using the word NOBODY as the vertical axis:

 SHADORMA